chris-canipe/attributarchy/README.md

 #### Assets [(example)](https://github.com/epicyclist/attributarchy/blob/master/spec/dummy/app/assets/stylesheets/application.css)

-The entire attributarchy will be wrapped in a ``div`` with the class "attributarchy" and each attributarchy will we wrapped in a ``div`` with the class of "*attribute*-attributarchy".
+The entire attributarchy will be wrapped in a ``div`` with the class "attributarchy" and each attributarchy will be wrapped in a ``div`` with the class of "*attribute*-attributarchy".

 ## Working With Engines